vl-elitov/contacts-storage/README.md

 The small app for storage of contacts.

-Here were used to vue.js and axious module.
+The app were used to vue.js and axious module.